 About Wideye® by AGC

 Totally focused on autonomous vehicle ecosystems, Wideye® by AGC is a corporate scale-up of the Tokyo-based AGC Group, a world-leading supplier of flat, automotive and display glass, chemicals and other high-tech materials and components.
-Wideye is backed by AGC Automotive Europe, AGC Group’s European automotive glass branch, specialized in production of glazing solutions for vehicle manufacturers.
-Since 2016, Wideye’s vision is to enable ADAS deployment and bring fully autonomous driving to reality.
-Through comprehensive R&D and partnership with sensor companies, Wideye has established the know-how to manage 360° sensor integration from the early development stage up through mass production.
-Wideye targets its innovative services & products to sensor suppliers, automotive tier 1s and OEMs by closely working with them.
-Wideye uses its large ecosystem, to help its customers design, prototype, and industrialize the perfect integration solutions for their optical sensor modules such as LiDAR and CAMERA.
+Wideye® by AGC is backed by AGC Automotive Europe, AGC Group’s European automotive glass branch, which specialises in the production of glazing solutions for carmakers.

 XenomatiX is the first company to offer True-Solid-State LiDAR solutions for on-road and off road automotive, industrial and monitoring (smart city) applications.
 XenomatiX designs and builds products and software that enable precise real-time 3D + 2D digitization, offering a fast understanding of the real world and empowering applications that lead to safer and more comfortable cities and vehicles.
 In particular, XenomatiX is known for its flexible and customizable LiDAR modules for series integration.
 Besides in-house hardware and software solutions, XenomatiX’ has built a valuable ecosystem of partnerships with Tier 1 and Tier 2 suppliers and provides this way access to total solutions to automotive and industrial companies.